Electrostatics/electrostatics.github.io/docs/downloads.md

 ## Web servers

 <div class="note warning">
-	<h5>Web Servers Down For Maintenance</h5>
+	<h5>Web Servers Up And Running</h5>
-	<p>Our PDB2PQR server is currently down for maintenance.
-We apologize for any inconvenience.
-We will send an email to our
+	<p>Our PDB2PQR server is back online.
+Thanks you for your patience and for using APBS-PDB2PQR.</p>
-	registered users as soon as maintenance is done.
-If you haven't registered yet please use this opportunity to do so.</p>
 </div>

 The PDB2PQR web server offers a simple way to use both APBS and PDB2PQR without the need to download and install additional programs.